 - It is used in aquariums to give the aquarium fish a longer life.

 - It is used in steam irons for pressing clothes.
-Absence of any mineral substances in distilled water enables the iron to function properly for a longer period of time.
+The absence of any mineral substances in distilled water enables the iron to function properly for a longer period of time.

-- It is excellent for skin as it is devoid of any harmful dissolved substances, and helps in blocking of microscopic pores on facial skin.
+- It is excellent for the skin as it is devoid of any harmful dissolved substances, and helps in blocking of microscopic pores on the facial skin.

 Myths and Misconceptions about the Benefits of Drinking Distilled Water